techniq/layerchart/docs/src/content/components/Dodge.md

 Render two `<Dodge>` instances split by a per-item `side` field — one with `anchor="bottom"` and `size={baselineY}` for labels above the baseline, the other with `anchor="top"` and `size={chart.height - baselineY}` (offset by `baselineY`) for labels below.
 Mirrors the [d3-milestones](https://walterra.github.io/d3-milestones) layout.

 :example{ name="timeline-bidirectional" }

+## Dense lanes (Gantt-style)

+For events with start/end ranges, pass each item's pixel midpoint as `position` and half its pixel width as `r`.
+With `rowHeight` set, Dodge packs each event into the lowest non-overlapping lane — equivalent to the `applyLanes()` helper used by the [`BarChart` dense-lanes example](/docs/components/BarChart/duration-bars-dense-lanes), but without precomputing lane indices on the data.

+:example{ name="duration-bars-dense-lanes" }